Imitation Learning from a Single Temporally Misaligned Video: Related Works

 \section{Related Works}

-\textbf{Learning From a Few Video Demonstrations.} Some works focus on training a reward model that takes videos as input and outputs scalar rewards for RL~\cite{sontakke2024roboclip, rank2reward}, but these models often require fine-tuning on task-specific data to improve performance~\cite{fu2024furlvisuallanguagemodelsfuzzy}.
-Instead, we follow IRL's formulation where we aim to match the learner and demonstration distributions, which is equivalent to optimizing the Integral Probabitliy Metrics (IPMs)~\cite{sun2019provably, swamy2021moments}.
+\textbf{Learning From a Few Video Demonstrations.} Prior works in imitation learning~\cite{jain2024vid2robot, fu2024incontextimitationlearningnexttoken,xu2022promptdt,yan2017oneshot,palo2024kat} train a policy that, at inference time, takes a video-action demonstration and the current robot state to output actions.
+This is different from our policy formulation because ORCA and its baselines do not have access to demonstrations with action labels.
+Closer to our setting, some works focus on training a reward model that takes videos as input and outputs scalar rewards for RL~\cite{sontakke2024roboclip, rank2reward}, but these models often require fine-tuning on task-specific data to improve performance~\cite{fu2024furlvisuallanguagemodelsfuzzy}.
+We follow IRL's formulation where we aim to match the learner and demonstration distributions, which is equivalent to optimizing the Integral Probability Metrics (IPMs)~\cite{sun2019provably, swamy2021moments}.

 \textbf{Optimal Transport Used In IRL.} Recent works leverage OT~\cite{peyré2020computationaloptimaltransport} to optimize IPMs.
 In the imitation learning setting, where a teleoperated demonstration dataset contains state-action labels, prior works can directly minimize the Wasserstein distance between the learner and the demonstration's state-action distributions~\cite{xiao2019wassersteinadversarialimitationlearning, dadashi2020primal, papagiannis2022imitation, luo2023optimal, bobrin2024alignintentsofflineimitation}.
 These approaches do not work given only a single visual demonstration.
-Without access to privileged states, recent works instead uses a distance function that measures the transport cost between two visual embeddings~\cite{cohen2022imitation, haldar2023teach, haldar2023watch, guzey2024see, tian2024what, liu2024imitation, fu2024robot, kedia2024oneshotimitationmismatchedexecution}.
+Without access to privileged states, recent works instead use a distance function that measures the transport cost between two visual embeddings~\cite{cohen2022imitation, haldar2023teach, haldar2023watch, guzey2024see, tian2024what, liu2024imitation, fu2024robot, kedia2024oneshotimitationmismatchedexecution}.
 Both types of approaches assume that a Markovian function measuring transport cost between two timesteps is sufficient.
 However, our work tackles sequence-matching problems, where agents must follow the subgoals from a temporally misaligned demonstration in the correct order.
-OT with a Markovian function fails because the true reward function now depends on the entire trajectory, a limitation that our approach addresses.
+OT with a Markovian distance function fails because the true reward function depends on the entire trajectory, a limitation that our approach addresses.